sparksthedragon0101/Lyricsync/README.md

 **Note**: This was a Zero Code project for myself.
 I am not a developer, everything in this has been AI generated.
 I made this because I have been struggling from burnout for a while now and the process of making a lyricvideo was frustrating to the point of not wanting to do it at all.

  - I know there is an issue where uploading the image at the start of the project will not actually populate it to the images section.
 This is because I just added on the image generation stuff and now the images live in a different folder.
 You can get around this by just waiting to upload an image until after the project creation.
+ - For those running on windows I have included 2 batch files.
+One for running the web app and one for running the CLI.
+The batch files are named autorun.bat and lyricsync_gui.bat.
+The autorun file will start up the server on port 8787.
+Lyricsync_gui is how I first ran and tested the program and may no longer work as a large part of the program has been modified since it was last updated.
+It is a commandline ran menu that will allow you to run the basics of the program without having to use the web app, excluding the image generation.
 # Lyricsync

 **Lyricsync** is a powerful tool for automating lyric syncing using VAD, WhisperX, and segment alignment.
 It includes both a CLI for batch processing and a Web UI for interactive editing.